Australia Saturday Lotto Review

 Although most of Saturday Lotto’s regular jackpots are around AU $4 million (€2.5 million), its Superdraws and Megadraws are when things get really exciting because both of these draws’ jackpots are much bigger.
 Plus, since the odds of winning one of them remain the same as the regular draws, they are well worth playing.

 Here are the three largest ones in the game’s history so far:

 - AU $30 million (€18.7 million): December 30, 2017

 - AU $27 million (€16.9 million): June 3, 2006

 - AU $25 million (€15.6 million): March 23, 2013

 If you are fortunate enough to win a prize in Saturday Lotto, you will receive your winnings in a single lump-sum payment.
 There is no annuity option here.

 Australia does not consider lottery winnings as income, so they are never taxed by the country’s government.
-If you want to play Saturday Lotto from abroad and live in another country that also doesn’t tax lottery winnings, then you’ll get to keep 100% of the winnings all to yourself.
+Therefore, if you want to play Saturday Lotto (or any other Australian lotteries) from abroad and live in another country that also doesn’t tax lottery winnings, then you’ll get to keep 100% of the winnings all to yourself.